 With the biennial development of each IR, Michigan continues to refine its data management and assessment methodology.
-This is the third IR cycle in which EGLE has fully used the USEPA-developed and redesigned Assessment, Total Maximum Daily Load Tracking and Implementation System (ATTAINS) from start to finish in the IR development.
-ATTAINS was created as the singular location for assessment decision storage and output nationwide to be implemented for the 2018 IR cycle by all states and tribes.
+In this IR cycle, EGLE continues using the USEPA-developed Assessment, Total Maximum Daily Load Tracking and Implementation System (ATTAINS) from start to finish in the IR development.
 With each IR cycle and ATTAINS update, Michigan finds the process more efficient and looks forward to continuing to capitalize on increased familiarity and functionality as ATTAINS continues to develop with the USEPA's support.

 The shift to using ATTAINS, when paired with the redesigned "How's My Waterway" Web site (June 2020; mywaterway.epa.gov/), gives broad access to the nation's water quality information at many scales and assessment decisions in a user-friendly platform geared toward the lay-person, but with details and data that technical experts will also find helpful.
-In addition, access to Geographic Information System data is available through Michigan's open data portal by searching "Assessment Units" (November 2021; gis-egle.hub.arcgis.com/search).
+In addition, access to Geographic Information System data is available through Michigan's open data portal by searching "Assessment Units" (November 2023; gis-egle.hub.arcgis.com/search).

 Detailed lists of designated use support are contained in this report (Appendix B).
 Broadly, many of Michigan's surface waters continue to be impacted by polychlorinated biphenyls (PCB) and mercury and consequently do not support the other indigenous aquatic life and wildlife designated use and/or the fish consumption designated use.
 Atmospheric deposition is considered to be the major source of these persistent bioaccumulative chemicals.
-Additionally, per- and polyfluoroalkyl substances (PFAS) comprise an emerging group of contaminants that may have broad impacts on water quality.
-Ongoing PFAS monitoring in Michigan provided data that, once received and quality checked, were considered in this IR.
+Additionally, per- and polyfluoroalkyl substances (PFAS) comprise an emerging group of contaminants that is having broad impacts on water quality.
 Excluding widespread PCBs and mercury-related impairments, physical/chemical and biological assessments of inland lakes and rivers indicate designated uses are supported in a majority of water bodies.